Good Cause for Noncooperation

 The following procedures must be followed so DCSS can postpone support service activities.
 The documents must be forwarded in a timely manner to prevent harm to the budgetary unit and not delay the completion of the good cause decision.

-When sufficient documentation or verification has not been provided to make a determination of good cause, send the FAA‑0176A to OSI.
-Include copies of the AZTECS AP screens and all other supporting documentation.
+When a participant has not provided sufficient documentation or verification to make a determination of good cause, use the fraud reporting link on the DES homepage for the Office of Special Investigation (OSI) referrals.
+Include on the referral where the support documents are located such as the AZTECS AP screens and all other supporting documentation.

-For denied applications place the FAA‑0177A and FAA‑0176A in the case file.
+For denied applications place the FAA‑0177A in the case file.
 Do not forward any documents to DCSS or OSI.

-When OSI receives a copy of the FAA‑0176A and supporting documentation, OSI completes the following:
+When OSI receives the referral and supporting documentation, OSI completes the following:

 NOTE OSI starts an investigation, when required.

-●Provides a recommendation on the FAA‑0176A, attaches any allowable documentation, and routes the form to both of the following:
+Provides a recommendation to both of the following:

 The FAA office